Formal Series of Generalised Functions and Their Application to Deformation Quantisation

 \subsection{States over the algebra $ (C^{\infty}[\lambda^{-1},\lambda]]({\cal M}), *)$}

 Considerations devoted to the states over the nontrivially deformed algebra $ (C^{\infty}[\lambda^{-1},\lambda]]({\cal M}), *)$ ought to start from an essential reformulation of the action of a linear functional.
-Indeed, since both: the pointwise $\cdot$ -- multiplication of functions and the $\bullet$ -- product were Abelian, the calculus of functionals based on the integral (\ref{03}) satisfies the property of traciality.
+Indeed, since both: the pointwise $\cdot$ -- multiplication of functions and the $\bullet$--product were Abelian, the functional calculus originating on the integral (\ref{03}) satisfies the property of traciality.